-Several performance measurements have been made for 2.4 and 5 GHz Wi-Fi open [8-10] and WEP links [11], as well as very high speed FSO [12].
-In the present work new Wi-Fi (IEEE 802.11 b,g) results arise, using personal mode WPA2, through OSI levels 4 and 7.
-Performance is evaluated in laboratory measurements of WPA2 point-to-point links using available equipments.
+[12] links, as well as very high speed FSO [13].
+In the present work new Wi-Fi (IEEE 802.11 a,g) results arise, using personal mode WPA2, through OSI levels 4 and 7.
+Performance is evaluated in laboratory measurements of WPA2 point-to-point links using new available equipments.
 Comparisons are made to corresponding results obtained for open links.